lucaspdroz/pihole_config/README.md

 ![](image.jpg)

-PS: If by mistake as I made for the first time and you need to clear your whitelist or blacklist database use ([doc](https://docs.pi-hole.net/database/gravity/)):
+PS: If by mistake, as I did the first time, and you need to clear your whitelist or blacklist, use ([doc](https://docs.pi-hole.net/database/gravity/)):

+#### ⚠ You will not be able to undo, back up first ⚠

 To Whitelist
 > sudo sqlite3 /etc/pihole/gravity.db "delete from domainlist where type=0;"